Iron Girl: Tomboy, Tradeswoman, Tetraplegic, a Memoir (2020)

-My journey from faith began with growing intrigue in the natural world, gnawing need to understand history, and disenchantment with the doctrine and dogma I was indoctrinated with, compounded by cognitive dissonance and the pull of my heart toward a secular morality.
+Cassandra’s journey from faith began with growing intrigue in the natural world, gnawing need to understand history, and disenchantment with the doctrine and dogma- compounded by cognitive dissonance and the pull of her heart toward a secular morality.

-To those outside fundamentalism, I present a researched insider’s point of view of evangelical indoctrination.
-To my fellow apostates I offer solidarity in sharing the psychological scars it caused, and challenging the evangelical doctrine that teaches hate, fear and shame and calls it love.
+To those outside fundamentalism, A Backslider’s Guide presents a researched insider’s point of view of fundamentalist indoctrination.
+To fellow apostates, Cassandra offers solidarity in sharing its psychological scars, and for those deconstructing, provides powerful arguments and compelling research that challenges the evangelical doctrine that teaches hate, fear and shame and calls it love.

 Poetry has been my outlet for emotion since youth.